 Germany has a lot to offer.
 In addition to excellent study conditions, there are a variety of interesting places and activities to discover.
 Like here in Rostock.

-Learn more at study-in-germany.de
+Learn more at study-in-germany.de AN INITIATIVE OF THE

-Study in Germany Land of Ideas
+Federal Ministry of Education and Research Study in Germany Land of Ideas